-SECTION 72
+SECTION 70

-(2A)(a) The Minister, despite the definition of 'business of a medical scheme' in section 9(1) of the Medical Schemes Act, may make regulations identifying a kind, type or category of contract as a health policy.

-- (b) Regulations under paragraph (a)- - (i) must be made only-

-(aa) in consultation with the Minister of Health;

-- (bb) after consultation between the National Treasury, the Registrar and the Registrar of Medical Schemes established under the Medical Schemes Act; and - (cc) after having regard to the objectives and purpose of the Medical Schemes Act, including the following principles entrenched therein- - (A) community rating:
+- (2A)(a) The Minister, despite the definition of 'business of a medical scheme' in section 9(1) of the Medical Schemes Act, may make regulations identifying a kind, type or category of contract as an accident and health policy. - (b) Regulations under paragraph (a)- - (i) must be made only- - (aa) in consultation with the Minister of Health; - (bb) after consultation between the National Treasury, the Registrar and the Registrar of Medical Schemes established under the Medical Schemes Act; and - (cc) after having regard to the objectives and purpose of the Medical Schemes Act, including the following principles entrenched therein- - (A) community rating: - (B) open enrolment; and - (C) cross-subsidisation within medical schemes; and - (ii) must provide for a short-term insurer or Lloyd's underwriter to submit specified information on any product within a kind, type or category of contract referred to in paragraph (a) to the Registrar and the Registrar of Medical Schemes within any specified timeframes; - (iii) may provide for matters relating to the design and marketing of any product within a kind, type or category of contract referred to in paragraph (a).

-- (B) open enrolment; and - (C) cross-subsidisation within medical schemes; and - (ii) must provide for a long-term insurer to submit specified information on any product within a kind, type or category of contract referred to in paragraph (a) to the Registrar and the Registrar of Medical Schemes within any specified timeframes; - (iii) may provide for matters relating to the design and marketing of any product within a kind, type or category of contract referred to in paragraph (a). - (c) Where the Minister has made regulations referred to in paragraph (a), the kind, type or category of contract identified as a health policy in the regulations, is subject to this Act and not the Medical Schemes Act.
+(c) Where the Minister has made regulations referred to in paragraph (a), the kind, type or category of contract identified as an accident and health policy in the regulations, is subject to this Act and not the Medical Schemes Act.